 A special note on personal information.
 Please make sure your name, addresses, phone numbers, and employment are all correct.
 This is just as important as the accounts themselves, because if you’re listed at a previous address or have a phone number reporting that’s never been yours, it may signify a possible mix-up in identity, which is vital to correct immediately.
 I found an out-of-state phone number on mine I will also be disputing.

-The Best Way to Dispute will Vary
+The Best Way to File a Dispute will Vary

 Submitting your dispute is relatively easy, in most cases.
 The majority of people will submit theirs online through each credit bureau’s website, like I did.
 You’ll have the option to upload any supporting documentation and you can check the status of your dispute during the 30-day investigation.